Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card in the center left represents how you feel about your partner.
+Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
 Eight of Cups (Indolence), when reversed: The realization that a matter thought to be important was actually of little consequence.
 Moving on from something in which you had invested great love and devotion.
 The start of an inner journey to find higher aspects of life.
 Reflection on what is truly fulfilling in life.